3dlg-hcvc/SemLayoutDiff/README.md

 ### Alternative: Process Your Own Data

-For custom processing, we will release the instruction and code soon.
+For custom processing, see detailed instructions in [`preprocess/README.md`](./preprocess/README.md).

 ## 🏋️ Model Training